wasim-ullah/wasim-blog/content/blog/course.md

 ##The Free Course
-This course has been created for beginner and intermediate levels because this is what the majority needs at the moment.
+This course has been created for <b>beginner and intermediate levels</b> because this is what the majority needs at the moment.
 We are going to discuss design, website, advertising, social, search, video, analytics, emails, and writing from idea stage and planning to execution and optimization stages.
 Do not worry, I have my portfolio in all of them and certificates too.
-See them at wasim.co/work.<br>
+See them at <b>wasim.co/work</b>.<br>

 ##My Eligibility
-Most recently, I single-handedly achieved the double in ROI in four months as compared to the previous eight months period when the entity had three resources with the double number of years of experience.<br><br>
+Most recently, I single-handedly <b>achieved the double in ROI</b> in four months as compared to the previous eight months period when the entity had three resources with the double number of years of experience.<br><br>
     I am into marketing 80% technical and 20% creative, which makes me a 100% <b>growth hacker</b> – the best wave of digital marketers thus far.
 My second side is <b>full-stack marketing</b> – a full-scale digital marketing work.
 With extensive experience in building a strong brand presence across all the digital media platforms with a sales funnel, I craft and implement successful digital marketing strategies.
 That will earn any startup, small and medium-sized businesses best on their ROI.</a><br><br>
         I'd single-handedly work on a brand's identity creation, build their digital presence across website, newsletter, social and search media, design a conversion funnel specific to the business needs, run paid marketing campaigns, and enhance their customer experience through ongoing optimization.<br><br>
 I have <b>worked with</b> dozens of startups, small and medium-sized enterprises.<br>